rook/rook/SECURITY.md

 Before any information from the list is shared with respective members of your team required to fix said issue, they must agree to the same terms and only find out information on a need-to-know basis.

-In the unfortunate event you share the information beyond what is allowed by this policy, you _must_ urgently inform the [cncf-rook-security@lists.cncf.io](mailto:cncf-rook-security@lists.cncf.io) mailing list of exactly what information leaked and to whom.
+In the unfortunate event, you share the information beyond what is allowed by this policy, you _must_ urgently inform the [cncf-rook-security@lists.cncf.io](mailto:cncf-rook-security@lists.cncf.io) mailing list of exactly what information was leaked and to whom.

 If you continue to leak information and break the policy outlined here, you will be removed from the list.

 ### Contributing Back

 This is a team effort.
-As a member of the list you must carry some water.
+As a member of the list, you must carry some water.
 This could be in the form of the following:

 #### Technical

-* Review and/or test the proposed patches and point out potential issues with them (such as incomplete fixes for the originally reported issues, additional issues you might notice, and newly introduced bugs), and inform the list of the work done even if no issues were encountered.
+- Review and/or test the proposed patches and point out potential issues with them (such as incomplete fixes for the originally reported issues, additional issues you might notice, and newly introduced bugs), and inform the list of the work done even if no issues were encountered.

 #### Administrative

-* Help draft emails to the public disclosure mailing list.
+- Help draft emails to the public disclosure mailing list.
-* Help with release notes.
+- Help with release notes.

 ### Membership Criteria